 The Codeless podcast is hosted by Edmund Amoye and it is a narrative podcast that focuses on the stories of the guests.
 The Codeless podcast is aimed towards the dreamers who are curious about no-code solutions, makers of popular no-code tools, and non-technical individuals who are interested in building the future.
 The Codeless podcast is geared towards people who are interested in understanding how no-code makes it easier to automate workflows as well as redefine productivity.
 This shift in the capabilities of technology is decoded and analyzed in conversations with the people behind large applications and tools built using no-code.

 The Codeless podcast currently has 21 episodes that are for 30 minutes or more.
 This no-code podcast is perfect for individuals interested in learning about no-code development, regardless of their level of expertise in no-code or low-code development.
-This podcast generally released 3-4 episodes every month, however, there haven’t been any new episodes since the 24th of May, 2020.
+This podcast generally released 3-4 episodes every month, however, there haven’t been any new episodes since January 8th 2022.

 We hope that you like these top no-code podcasts and enter the world of no-code development with a better idea of the minds behind this concept.
 At Quixy, we aim to make no-code development easy and efficient through an intuitive interface and a drag-and-drop builder.
 We want to make automation easier for you by simplifying and demystifying the process by using no-code tools.
 Take the first step to automating your workflows and increasing your productivity by contacting us for your free trial!